WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 3. The conduct involves the theft or vandalism of Wyomissing Area School District property.

 4. There is otherwise a nexus between the proximity or timing of the conduct in relation to the student's attendance at school or school-sponsored activities.
+For further information on the policies associated with extracurricular activities and/or interscholastic athletics, please refer to Policy #122, #123, #123.3 on the district website.

 HAZING POLICY #247

 The purpose of this policy is to maintain a safe, positive environment for students and staff that is free from hazing.
 Hazing activities of any type are inconsistent with the educational goals of the district and are prohibited at all times.
+The Board prohibits hazing in connection with any student activity or organization regardless of whether the conduct occurs on or off school property or outside of school hours.
+Please refer to Policy #247 on the district’s website for additional information.

-RANDOM BACKPACK AND COAT CHECKING
+RANDOM BACKPACK & COAT CHECKING

 Periodic unannounced and random checks of all book bags and coats may take place as students enter the building.
 Students found in possession of illicit materials and/or weapons will be disciplined and may have legal action taken against them.